Lot Grading & Positive Lot Drainage

-Builders must supply an As Constructed Grade Certificate at the end of construction, confirming the surface elevation and grades of the land are within the lot grading tolerance guidelines set by City of Calgary Water Services in conjunction with the UDI and CRHBA.
+Builders must supply an As Constructed Grade Certificate at the end of construction, confirming the surface elevation and grades of the land are within the lot grading tolerance guidelines as outlined in the Lot Grading Bylaw.
 Certificates must be signed by a professional land surveyor, engineer or architect.

 How do I get an As Constructed Grade Certificate?

-An As Constructed Grade Certificate is available from a professional land surveyor, professional engineer or architect.
-View examples of theSample Lot Drainage Plan and Lot Grading Certification Form.
+An As-Constructed Grade Certificate is available from a professional land surveyor, professional engineer or architect.

 Duplex, semi-detached or single-detached dwelling

 A builder must submit an As Constructed Grade Certificate to The City within 12 months of the date of Permission to Occupy as issued by the City.
 Buyers should note that Permission to Occupy may differ from Possession Date agreed to by the Builder.

 Multi-family housing development or single building on commercial site

 A builder must submit a certificate within 12 months after an Occupancy Permit is issued.